Cambodia, The Kingdom of Wonder!

 Even if you are not a fan of temples, the sheer scale of Angkor will amaze all but the most blasé.
 It is not just one temple but several, spread over 70 square kilometres, with the iconic Angkor Wat the largest.
 But also visit Ta Prohm with the temple structure buried within the roots of the trees, and the intricate stone faces of Bayon equally impressive.

-The conventional entrance to Angkor is from the East gate , now known as the Chinese Gate as it where their large follow the flag tour groups seem to gather .
-Huge numbers .
-But there are much more pleasurable quieter alternatives , you still see the same things but with a lot less people .
-Ask us about the Vespa tours for an incredible lifetime experience .
+The conventional entrance to Angkor is from the East gate, now known as the Chinese Gate as it where the large follow the flag tour groups seem to gather.
+Huge numbers.
+But there are much more pleasurable quieter alternatives, you still see the same things but with fewer people.
+Ask us about the Vespa tours for an incredible lifetime experience.

 And if you tire of temples, visit the huge Tonle Lake, one of the largest in Asia and explore the floating Kampong villages of the fisherman.
 A fantastic authentic heart rendering experience as we travel to the villages slightly further out of town so untouched by commercial tourism.
 See also top tip below, a unique day of adventure and discovery as Tonle Lake can be combined with Beng Mealea temple.